Aarception/Mo-information-security-portfolio/README.md

 Today's forked choice outcome successfully automated.

+In junior high, one of my favorite instructors was a very accented, Greek-born teacher who loved to teach using jeopardy style questions at least one day per week.
+On one such day, as soon as we were to begin, he looked straight towards my way and said "Mo, today you will take my place as Alex Trebek."
+Almost immediately a chorus of concurrence rang out across the class.
+I looked around rather surprised, and then became mildly self-conscious realizing the effect my passion had on my classmates.
+Later, our teacher whispered, in his very Greek inflection "Your speed finding the correct answers can be intimidating."

 Now Coursera's 🔎 begins. ✍️

 I think I will lease RDA to standards agencies.